Rayleigh, Essex: Sweyne Park

-Kingley Wood stands on a steep hill slope beside the A127 and is visible as you approach Rayleigh from London.
+Kingley Wood stands on a steep hill slope beside the A127 and is visible when approaching Rayleigh from London.
 The small wood is the only surviving ancient wood in Rayleigh, but it has rich and varied wildlife and a well-documented history.

 Wheatley Wood

 This is a 64 acre broadleaved wood established in the late 1990s.

 The wood was designed and planted by a partnership of Local people and the Woodland Trust.

 There is a car park at the Grange Community Centre in Little Wheatley Chase and access to the wood is across the playing fields.

 Greyhounds and speedway

 At least two greyhound racing tracks existed in the town.
 The main venue was the Rayleigh Weir Stadium which also hosted speedway and traded from 1948-1974.

 A smaller short lived track at O'Tooles Meadow, Wickford Road, off the Down Hall Road also hosted greyhound racing and dirt track speedway.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
 The track opened in 1932, but the date of closure is not known; it is possible that it may have been the same venue known as the Rayleigh Sports Stadium, although it is also possible that the Rayleigh Sports Stadium may have been a third separate venue.